 Students learn how to investigate, evaluate and select content, methods and materials used in organizing and teaching language arts and social studies in the elementary school.
 They develop appropriate curricula and examine personal beliefs and dispositions.
 Building on knowledge acquired in PLT I, students design and implement integrated technology-enhanced, problem-based learning units, incorporating the elements of Universal Design (UD).
 National standards provide the context.
 They gain a more in-depth pedagogical knowledge base, a deeper understanding of the importance of inquiry and professionalism and have additional opportunities to participate in a community of learners.
 A concurrent practicum offers opportunities to apply concepts and skills.
-Prerequisites: EDU 211, PSY 321, CIS 220, EDU 312.
-Prerequisite or corequisite: EDU 324.
+Prerequisite: EDU 312.
+Corequisites: EDU 324 and 482.
 Admission to Teacher Education Program.
 Offered fall and spring.